crypto-power/cryptopower/reproduciblebuilds/README.md

 e.g `diffoscope binary1 binary2`

-The 2 binaries should be the official cryptopower release binary which can be found on the [release page](https://github.com/crypto-power/cryptopower/releases) and the binary you reproduced which can be found in this directory
+The 2 binaries should be;

+1. the official cryptopower release binary which can be found on the [release page](https://github.com/crypto-power/cryptopower/releases)

+2. the binary you reproduced which can be found in this directory

 The output should be clean if the binaries are reproducible (DYOR).